sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6700 - natural-language-methods/1000 - nlp-table.md

         "columns": [
           {
-            /* for each column, provide a user-friendly ID and a description of the data you want to extract from the column */ "id": "manufacturer",
+            /* for each column, provide a user-friendly ID and a description of the data you want to extract from the column and optional instructions to filter or reformat the data*/
+            "id": "manufacturer",
             "description": "the make of the vehicle, not the model", },